rust-lang/rfcs/text/0000-return-position-impl-trait-in-traits.md

 ### Naming return types

 This RFC does not include a way for generic code to name or bound the result of `-> impl Trait` return types.
-This means, for example, that for the `IntoIntIterator` trait introduced in the motivation, it is not possible to write a function that takes a `T: IntoIntIterator` which returns an `ExactLenIterator`; for async functions, the most common time this comes up is code that wishes to take an async function that returns a `Send` future.
+This means, for example, that for the `IntoNumIterator` trait introduced in the motivation, it is not possible to write a function that takes a `T: IntoNumIterator` which returns an `ExactLenIterator`; for async functions, the most common time this comes up is code that wishes to take an async function that returns a `Send` future.
 We expect future RFCs will address these use cases.

 ### Dynamic dispatch